* Images shown are of mature plants

 Because we've planted, grown and nurtured our Blood Orange Trees, long before they arrive at your door, you get a head start and greater chance of long-term success.
 You'll get this one-of-a-kind tree for yourself, ready for harvest in just a few seasons, without hassle - something you can't get from big box.

 These trees are in high demand this time of year, and we only have a limited supply available.
 Be sure to order your Blood Orange Tree before it sells out!

 Sanguinelli Blood Orange Trees are self-fertile.
 You will get fruit with only one plant.
 However, adding an additional Sanguinelli Blood Orange Tree will drastically increase the size of your crop.

 Planting & Care

-Pruning: Pruning can be done at any time of the year for in ground planted Blood Oranges except in the winter.
-Make 45-degree angle cuts to remove dead or crossing limbs and also to thin out the tree to allow more light to flow between the branches.
+4. Pruning: Pruning can be done at any time of the year for in-ground Blood Oranges, except during the winter.
+Make 45-degree angle cuts to remove dead or crossing limbs and also to thin out the tree to allow more light between the branches.

 Estimated Shipping Time: Most orders ship immediately.
 As noted on the website, some items are seasonal, and may only ship in spring or fall.
 Once your order is shipped, you'll receive an email with a tracking number.

 |Amount of Order||Shipping Charge|

-|Less than $15||$11.95|
+|Less than $49||$19.95|